Naledi-Mokhethi/HospitalQueue/README.md

 - Please follow this URL to see or download the full template: https://themewagon.com/themes/free-responsive-html5-bootstrap-medical-website-template-medic/ A special thanks to the front-end developer/team that created this beautiful template
 - Note, Theme was customized to meet my requirements so if you need the full one.
-Please follow the link.
+Please follow the link...